EanNewton/Awesome-Reading-List/README.md

 <!-- description -->

-A collection of articles and awesome things to read on a lunch break.
+A curated and opinionated collection of awesome techy things to read on a lunch break.
 Never stop learning!

 </div>